Adam-Nix/learn-assembly/drivers-license.md

 2. If applicant's age is 17 or greater, add one to an ACCEPTED counter
 3. If applicant's age is less than 17, add one to a REJECTED counter
 4. Increment the number of REJECTED counter on the outbox

-The program will accept applicants until zero is entered
+5. The program will accept applicants until zero is entered

+Click [drivers-license.lmc](drivers-license.lmc) for the solution.